wohaco/despace/venus.md

    1. [Venera‑7](venera_7.md) (1970.08.17).
 From the lander's rapid halt (from falling to stationary inside 0.2 seconds) it was possible to conclude that the craft had hit a solid surface with low levels of dust (the surface consistency is between sand & volcanic tuff).
    1. [Pioneer-Venus-1](pioneer_venus_1.md) (1978.05.20).
 Pioneer Venus Orbiter had on Board a surface radar mapper to determine topography & surface characteristics.
 Observations could only be conducted when the probe was closer than 4 700 km over the planet.
 A 20 W S-band signal was sent to the surface that reflected it, with the probe analyzing the echo.
 Resolution at periapsis was 23 x 7 km.
    1. [Venera‑15](venera_15_16.md) (1983.06.02), [Venera‑16](venera_15_16.md) (1983.06.07).
 Radar survey & mapping of Venus led to important discoveries of the relief & properties of the planet's surface.
-New types of surface structures with characteristic features were discovered: «Coronae» — extensive round or oval formations with deep concentric rings; «Pancake domes» — flat, almost circular elevations, some with central calderas; «Arachnoids» — settled domes with radial cracks (faults) of arachnid shape; «Tesserae» — vast areas with long mountain ranges & valleys.
+New types of surface structures with characteristic features were discovered: «Coronae» — extensive round or oval formations with deep concentric rings; «Pancake domes» — flat, almost circular elevations, some with central calderas; «Arachnoids» — settled domes with radial cracks (faults) of arachnid shape; «Tessera» — vast areas with long mountain ranges & valleys.
    1. [Magellan](magellan.md) (1989.05.04).
 The spacecraft began returning high-quality radar images of the Venusian terrain that showed evidence of volcanism, tectonic movement, turbulent surface winds, kilometers of lava channels, & pancake-shaped domes.

 Future/proposed missions: